esmBot/esmBot/docs/setup.md

 ## Troubleshooting
 ??? faq "Error: Cannot find module './build/Release/image.node'"
     The native image functions haven't been built.
-Run `pnpm run build` to build them.
+Run `pnpm build` to build them.

 ??? faq "`pnpm install` or `pnpm build` fails with error 'ELIFECYCLE  Command failed.'"
     You might need to install node-gyp.
 You can do this by running the following: